Music of Israel: Mizrahi music

-The growing acceptance of Mizrahi music during the 1990s paralleled the broader social efforts of Arab Jews to attain cultural and societal recognition.
+The growing acceptance of Mizrahi music during the 1990s paralleled the broader social efforts of Arab Jews to attain cultural and societal recognition in Israel.
 Literary researcher and critic Mati Shmuelof noted in 2006 that "today, the popular Muzika Mizrachit has begun to erase the differences from rock music, and we can see not a few artists turning into mainstream...
 This move to the mainstream culture includes cultural assimilation."

 Vocal techniques in Mizrahi music often feature Arab-style melismatic ornamentation (known in Hebrew as silsulim) and a nasal tone, characteristic of some Arab musical styles.
 Melodic structures are frequently modal, shifting between major and minor, with a guttural vocal delivery.
 While Arab music is traditionally homophonic and based on melodic frameworks called maqamat, Mizrahi music tends to include harmonic accompaniment and generally employs the Western 12-tone scale.